 Seeing dot io everywhere but not sure what “io” is?
-You’re not alone. io domain is a popular yet puzzling domain to many people.
+You’re not alone.
+The .io domain is a popular yet puzzling domain to many people.
 Originally serving as the domain for the British Indian Ocean Territory, you may be wondering why the domain for such a small and obscure part of the world is being scooped up by start-ups left and right.
-You have probably seen io domain names around on billboards or associate them with new software developments on the market, but if you work in the tech industry you know dot io as the domain abbreviation for input/output.
+You have probably seen .io domain names around on billboards or associate them with new software developments on the market, but if you work in the tech industry you know dot io as the domain abbreviation for input/output.

 Why io domain is the best TLD for tech startups

 io domain meaning

 To the tech and software development world, “io” is a common industry term so it speaks directly to that audience, while those just starting to become exposed to io domain names are unfamiliar on the meaning.
 When you see something trending, and you’re not sure why you naturally become curious.
 This is the allure of registering the io domain versus a classic generic top level domain.
 As consumers begin to become educated on the io domain meaning, they’ll soon begin to automatically associate brands with io domain names as industry trailblazers.